mikael-johnsson/your-shopping-list/README.md

 ![Image of the colour pallette used](static/images/documentation/color-pallette-YSL.jpg)
 ### Font
+The font used is *Roboto*.
+It is a clean, sans-serif font which fits perfect for a website with a simple design.
+The font is imported from Google Fonts.

 ## Project Planning
 This project is intended to help with the everyday life mission to go to the grocery store.
 With a working shopping list system you can make your shopping more efficient and be sure to come back home with the items you needed.
 With a sharing feature a partner, friend or family member can do the shopping the site user planned and in that way be of service in sickness and in health.